 Gibela has a black ownership structure in place that ensures its compliance with South African empowerment legislation.

-Alstom, an internationally recognised leader in rail engineering, has had a presence in South Africa for over 100 years.
-The Alstom group employs 93,000 people globally, and as Gibela's majority shareholder is ideally placed to share its expertise in suburban rail transport in the South African context, transferring skills and decades of technical knowledge to the local workforce.
+Alstom, a world leader in integrated transport systems, has had a presence in South Africa for over 100 years.
+Headquartered in France, Alstom is present in over 60 countries and employs 34,500 people, and as Gibela's majority shareholder is ideally placed to share its expertise in suburban rail transport in the South African context, transferring skills and decades of technical knowledge to the local workforce.

 Other shareholders in Ubumbano Rail include the PRASA Employee Share Option Trust (ESOP), the Gibela ESOP and an education trust.